Transporter (franchise): Films

+Original trilogy

 The Transporter (2002)

-Frank Martin (Jason Statham) is a highly-skilled driver known only as "The Transporter."
-He will transport anything, no questions asked, always on time, and he is known as the best in the business.
+Frank Martin (Jason Statham) is a British mercenary driver living in France known only as "The Transporter"; he will transport anything, no questions asked, always on time, and is known as the best in the business.
 He strictly follows three rules when transporting: Rule Number 1: "Once the deal is made, it is final," Rule Number 2: "No names," and Rule Number 3: "Never open the package."
 Frank inadvertently breaks his own rule, opens the package and finds a bound and gagged woman.
-Martin drives a BMW 750i in this film.
+As a result, he finds himself involved in a human trafficking plot.

 Transporter 2 (2005)

-Frank has been hired as the driver/chauffeur for a wealthy family, in Miami, Florida.
-Martin bonds with their young son, whom he drives to school every day.
-When the boy is kidnapped, Frank must again act in order to protect his young "package" and his family.
-Eventually, Martin unravels a scheme involving biological weapons and the nefarious Gianni Chellini.
-Martin is forced to remove a bomb from the bottom of his car by executing an aerial corkscrew manoeuver underneath a crane.
-The crane catches the bomb and Martin escapes unharmed.
-Frank debuts the Audi A8 W12 in this film.

-Inspector Tarconi plays an even more prominent role in this film.
+Martin is hired as the driver for the wealthy family of politician Jefferson Billings in Miami, Florida.
+Frank bonds with his young son, whom he drives to school every day.
+When the boy is kidnapped, Frank acts in order to protect his young "package" and his family.
+Eventually, he unravels a scheme involving an international drugs cartel and biological weapons.
+Inspector Tarconi plays a more prominent role in this film.
 It is established that he and Frank are now friends, and Tarconi goes as far as to lie to the police to cover for Frank.
-His cooking prowess is established as well.

 Transporter 3 (2008)

-Frank has been pressured into transporting Valentina (Natalya Rudakova) the kidnapped daughter of Leonid Vasilev (Jeroen Krabbé), the head of the Environmental Protection Agency for Ukraine, from Marseille through Stuttgart and Budapest until he ends up in Odessa on the Black Sea.
+Frank is pressured into transporting Valentina (Natalya Rudakova) the kidnapped daughter of Leonid Vasilev (Jeroen Krabbé), head of the Environmental Protection Agency for Ukraine, from Marseille through Stuttgart and Budapest until he ends up in Odesa on the Black Sea.
 Along the way, with the help of Inspector Tarconi (François Berléand), Frank has to contend with the people who strong armed him to take the job, agents sent by Vasilev to intercept him, and the general non-cooperation of his passenger, who he realises is the package midway through the film.
 Despite Valentina's cynical disposition and Frank's resistance to getting involved, Frank and Valentina fall for each other, while escaping from one life-threatening situation after another.

-Martin again drives an armoured Audi A8 W12 in the film, as well as a BMX bicycle.
+Reboot

 The Transporter Refueled (2015)

 In May 2013, at the 2013 Cannes Film Festival, a new reboot trilogy was announced with EuropaCorp and China's Fundamental Films co-producing and distributing the titles.
-The films will likely be budgeted between $30 million to $40 million each and at least one will be shot in China.
-Luc Besson will co-finance, distribute, produce and write all the films.
+The films were to be budgeted between $30 million to $40 million each and at least one was planned to be shot in China.
+Luc Besson was to co-finance, distribute, produce and write all the films.
 English actor Ed Skrein replaced Jason Statham as Frank Martin on the fourth installment of the series.
-The fourth film, The Transporter Refueled, was released in the United States on 4 September 2015 with Camille Delamarre directing.
+The fourth film, The Transporter Refueled, directed by Camille Delamarre, was released in the United States on 4 September 2015.